imantse/WARP-GUIDES/webpack/webpack-guide.md

-# WEBPACK BEGINNERS GUIDE <sup>+ npm sidenotes</sup>
+# WEBPACK BEGINNERS GUIDE <sup>+ npm side notes</sup>

 ### About

 This is a quick, on demand and yet unedited/untested guide how to set up [webpack](https://webpack.github.io) build system (in the moment you drop [gulp](http://gulpjs.com) on when you haven't used any building/packing system before).

 Put together by @kroko for the new colleagues that see webpack for the first time.
-However I tried to formulate things in a way so that other readers may also benefit.
+However I tried to formulate things in a way so that other random readers may also benefit.
-_While doing edits I realised that also notes should be made for some basic npm stuff as the reality is - there are people who haven't used any building tools or even npm before (not-Node.js backend guys (PHP/ROR/...) leaning towards fullstack of frontend), but want to jump in webpack.
+_While doing edits I realised that notes should be made for some basic npm stuff as the reality is - there are people who haven't used any building tools or even npm before (not-Node.js backend guys - PHP/ROR/... - leaning towards full stack of frontend), but want to jump in webpack.
 So this assumes entry level knowledge in Node/NPM._

 ### Steps

 * In the beginning examples will use JavaScript ES3/ES5 and SCSS.
 * Then we will drop in loaders/plugins for SCSS ([PostCSS](http://postcss.org) + plugins).
 * Then we will look how to set up basic hot-reloading dev server.
-* At this point you should be able to code oldschool sites usng modern building system - ES3/ES5 JavaScript, use SCSS (I said _oldschool_, writing CSS directly is just _archaic_), hot relaoding.
+* At this point you should be able to code oldschool sites using modern building system - ES3/ES5 JavaScript, use SCSS (I said _oldschool_, writing CSS directly is just _archaic_), hot reloading.
 * Then we set up system so that we can code in ES6 as well as check our code ([Babel](https://babeljs.io), [ESLint](http://eslint.org)).
-* We add polyfilling that we get out of the box from Babel.
+* We add polyfills that we get out of the box from Babel.
 * As a sidestep we look how to enable linter for text editors.
 * Finally we add [React.js](https://facebook.github.io/react/) in the mix, needed loaders and configuration.

-### Assumtions
+### Assumptions

 * webpack 1.13.x-1.14.x.
 * Examples are for frontend only.
 Guide assumes Apache2 server (our devserver pool) for which a virtual host is configured that the `public` directory that you will see later is the `DocumentRoot` of that vhost.
 Just create new devsite via `warpdevsite nameformywebpacktest && cdd nameformywebpacktest ` and you're all set.
 If you want to try this outside our devserver with small modifications it will also work if serving stuff via NGINX (proxy in `.htaccess` that I'm going to talk about then should go in conf) as well as Node.js (simple `http` + `node-static` or full Express.js).